Leah1977/LSH_Electricians_MS1/README.md

 ## Bug Fixes Section

-### Call out button is covering text.
+### *   Call out button is covering text.
 ###     Fixed error by adding padding to the css.

-### Logo not displaying in image format.
+### *   Logo not displaying in image format.
 ###     Incorrect file path.
 Changed to the relative path.

-### HeroImage not loading.
+### *   HeroImage not loading.
 ###     Incorrect file path.
 Changed to the relative path.

-### Overlay not responsive.
+### *   Overlay not responsive.
 Missing half the writing when the screen size           reduced.
 ###     Added a query css to incorporate overlay to make it responsive.

-### Background colour blue when hovering over navbar item.
+### *   Background colour blue when hovering over navbar item.
 ###     Left space between rgba and brackets in background color for hover              class.
 Removed space and grey colour was restored.

+### *   Form not centering on page/overlapping footer.
+        Adjust padding and css styling to fix centering issue and overlapping of footer.

 ## Deployment Section

 ## Testing Section